 See all of the commercials put together here.
 Note that, as mentioned above, the plot goes through a surprising amount of twists and turns for an advertising campaign, so beware of spoilers below!

 LONG LONG TROOOOOOOPES!

 - Aborted Arc: Chi's Secretly Dying sub-arc is never further explored after the segment it makes it debut in.
-The next segment implies she was just faking it to get out of the relationship with her coworker scolding her for it.
+The next segment implies she was just faking it as an excuse for cheating on Tooru, with her coworker scolding her for it.

 - A Day in the Limelight: The final commercial is from Long Long Man's perspective, helping to explain his motivations and actions throughout the prior segments.